 for some details see Appendix~\ref{App:Bohmann_sk}.

-For transparency, we now perform the switch-over to the positive parametrization $T = 1-S$, $T>0$ in Eq.~(\ref{eq:PDist_R_S}) whilst dropping the tilde symbol, both, in expressions for $\xi$ and ${\cal P}$. \begin{widetext} Next, in the spirit of Eq.~(\ref{eq:xi_Certification_S_Bohmann}), we form the difference between a \ps distribution ${\cal P}(T)$ and its smoothened version, ${\cal P}(T +{\Delta T})$, where the latter is rescaled and remapped, to define the quantumness certification functional
+For transparency, we just performed the switch-over to the positive parameterization $T = 1-S$, $T>0$ in Eq.~(\ref{eq:PDist_R_S}) whilst dropping the tilde symbol, in both, in expressions for $\xi$, and for ${\cal P}$. \begin{widetext} Next, in the spirit of Eq.~(\ref{eq:xi_Certification_S_Bohmann}), we form the difference between a \ps distribution ${\cal P}(T)$ and its smoothened version, ${\cal P}(T +{\Delta T})$, where the latter is rescaled and remapped, to define the quantumness certification functional